Evommune (EVMN) Study result summary

 Study result summary

-Patients received two IV doses of 5 mg/kg EVO301 or placebo at weeks 0 and 4, with follow-up through week 12.
+Patients received two IV doses of 5 mg/kg at day 1 and 28 (weeks 0 and 4), with follow-up through week 12.

-Baseline demographics and disease characteristics were well-balanced, with no prior biologic exposure.
+Baseline demographics and disease characteristics were well-balanced, and no patients had prior biologic exposure.

 Efficacy results

-Statistically significant EASI reductions versus placebo at weeks 4, 8, and 12, with placebo-adjusted improvements of 34% and 33% at weeks 8 and 12, respectively.
+Statistically significant EASI reductions were observed at weeks 4, 8, and 12, with placebo-adjusted improvements of 34% and 33% at weeks 8 and 12, respectively.

 Efficacy at 12 weeks was comparable to dose-optimized marketed biologics at 16 weeks, based on EASI improvement.

-EVO301 was well tolerated, with no treatment-related serious or severe adverse events and no treatment-related discontinuations.
+EVO301 was well-tolerated, with no serious or severe adverse events related to the drug and no discontinuations due to treatment-related adverse events.

-Adverse event rates were similar between groups; most common events included upper respiratory tract infection, atopic dermatitis, and headache.
+Adverse event rates were similar between EVO301 and placebo groups; most common events included upper respiratory tract infection, atopic dermatitis, and headache.

 No clinically significant lab abnormalities or conjunctivitis were observed.